Changing active to passive voice in Present indefinite tense

 • Active: People speak English around the world.

-• Passive: English is spoken around the world by people.
+• Passive: English is spoken around the world (by people).

 • Active: Does he call you baby?